 - What kind of supplies are parents expected to provide?

-- What is your policy for sick children attending Mead Child Care – (it’s not for the entire school)?
+- What is your policy for sick children attending The Mead School Early Learning Center ?

 - Are teachers trained in CPR and first aid?